last update: Oct 1, 2009

 Supported devices

-I tried this programmer with a small number of devices (those I own) indicated in bold; the other devices are supported but not tested.
+I tried this programmer with a small number of devices (those I own plus some tested by other users) indicated in bold; the other devices are supported but not tested; however, considering that for every device family at least one has been verified, all of them should work without problems.

-Please let me know if you verify operation with these devices.
+Please let me know if you verify operation with the untested devices.

 Also contact me if you need other algorithms or code new ones by yourself.